 Key takeaways

-- St. John’s Wort and SSRIs are generally a high-risk combination and should usually not be taken together.
+- St. John's Wort and SSRIs are generally a combination to avoid, and you should not start the herb while on an SSRI without your clinician's say-so.

 - Spacing the doses apart does not reliably prevent the interaction.